Technology is awesome. When traveling, we can stay connected to the ones we love more than ever.

 The first is your password.
 The second is a code that is usually texted to you.
 This code is unique each time you try to log in from a new location.

-(If you are afraid of not being able to have codes texted to you in flight, please read this guide to how I use Google Voice to get past that).
+If you are afraid of not being able to have codes texted to you in flight, please read this guide to how I use Google Voice to get past that.
+However, many phones let you receive text messages over WiFi now.
+My Verizon phone does–so check with your provider before you worry about this too much.

 Many websites you access have different ways of turning this on.
 Luckily, there is a website that lets you access tutorials for most major products.